jupytercon/jupytercon2025-developingextensions/04-materials/02-anatomy-of-extensions.md

 :::{hint} Learning objectives
 * Understand the difference between extensions, plugins, and widgets
-* Learn how to get started with writing an extension
+* Understand how to get started with writing an extension
-* ...
+* Understand how to structure and navigate an extension project
+* Practice and get comfortable with the development & testing loop
 :::

 :::{important} Outcomes